google/timesketch/docs/learn/notebook.md

     restart: on-failure
     volumes:
       - FOLDER_PATH:/usr/local/src/picadata/
+      - HOME/.timesketch:/home/picatrix/.timesketch
 ```

+Replace:

-Replace the text `FOLDER_PATH` with a folder that can survive reboots.
++ The text `FOLDER_PATH` with a folder that can survive reboots.
 This is
-the path to the folder where all notebooks will be saved to.
-The folder needs
+the path to the folder where all notebooks will be saved to (1)
++ `HOME` will need to be replaced by your home directory, this is where
+you're timesketch RC and token files are stored.

+  *(1) There are two ways to define this folder, either as a regular folder
+  accessible by the user if you use the script `contrib/fix_notebook_permissions.sh`
+  to fix permissions inside the container, OR create the folder to be readable
-to be readable and writeable by a user with uid/gid 1000:1000 (if this is run
+  and writeable by a user with uid/gid 1000:1000 (if this is run on a Windows
-on a Windows system the `FOLDER_PATH` can be set to something like
+  system the `FOLDER_PATH` can be set to something like `C:\My Folder\`)*
-`C:\My Folder\`)

 Once the file has been saved, docker-compose can be used to pull and start
 the container: